Frequently Asked Questions

 - What about manipulatives?
 Montessori schools use them a lot.

 We share the Montessori belief that learning by doing is an essential component to a child’s education.
 At Tessa International School, manipulatives and experiential learning opportunities are integral to our curriculum.
 Manipulatives are physical objects that are used as teaching tools to engage students in the hands-on learning.
 They can be used to introduce, practice, or remediate a concept.

 Tessa International School values the use of manipulatives in teaching and learning.
 Manipulatives allow children to construct their own cognitive models for abstract ideas and processes.
 Manipulatives engage students which increases both interest in and enjoyment of learning.
 Increased interest results in increased ability.

 - Why is preschool important?

 Tessa International School believes in providing a rigorous bilingual education for children.
-Although we do not have services for children with extensive “special needs” services, we do take pride in offering individualized learning that help all learners demonstrate success.
+Although we do not have services for children with extensive “special needs” services, we do take pride in offering individualized learning that helps all learners demonstrate success.
 Specific ways we can support children is using picture schedules which support language delays so they can easily follow daily routines.
 Adaptive resources are another way to help children with fine-motor delays.
 Tessa International School also uses technology to ensure all children are able to fully participate in the routines and activities which may include specialized equipment for vision or hearing challenges.